 There was a general downward trend in the number of weekly cases from week 53 to week 21, followed by a general increasing trend in cases, peaking in week 33.
 Overall there has been a decrease in cases since week 33; however between weeks 38 and 42 there was an increase in weekly cases.
-There has now been a decrease in the number of weekly cases since week 42.
+There has been a decrease in the number of weekly cases since week 42, now increasing in week 45 again.